The Bank of Mum and Dad Part 1

 The Skewing of Affordability Testing

-It’s more than likely that the BOMAD will help you pass any affordability tests as funds received from the BOMAD can help to boost the loan-to-value of the mortgage that you are applying for.
+It’s more than likely that the BOMAD will help borrowers pass any affordability tests as funds received from the BOMAD can help to boost the loan-to-value of the mortgage that they are applying for.
 In turn, this could lead to some borrowers overextending themselves on their mortgages.
 With the low-interest rates and high employment levels currently being experienced by the UK economy, this might not appear to be a problem, but times change, and your mortgage will still be your most significant financial commitment when this happens.
 The negative equity trap of the early 90’s maybe a distant memory for many, but more recently one of the major contributing factors to the housing crisis in the USA during 2007 were borrowers who had overextended themselves on their mortgages.
-At the time the UK managed to dodge this bullet, due to foreign investment maintaining property prices, in 2018 in 2018 this has begun to slow.
+At the time the UK managed to dodge this bullet, due to foreign investment maintaining property prices, in 2018 this has begun to slow.

 With the average loan from the BOMAD standing at £18,000, (down from previous years), the BOMAD could be facing troubled times.
 Reasons remain unclear but the ever-increasing living and retirement costs due to life expectancy, stagnant annual wage increase, low saving rates and pension changes are all putting pressure on the amounts that the BOMAD can lend.
 To put these factors in perspective, one cost in later life, residential care homes, comes in at an average price of approximately £32,000 per person for the first year, which increase over subsequent years, totalling around £82,000.